Shalabi Effect

 Links:

-Montreal-based Sam Shalabi led the Shalabi Effect, a post-rock project that deals with improvised instrumental psychedelic music, but not only the droning kind.
+Montreal-based guitarist Sam Shalabi led the Shalabi Effect, a post-rock project that deals with improvised instrumental psychedelic music, but not only the droning kind.

 On the sprawling double album Shalabi Effect (Alien 8, 2000), originally slated for release as a collaboration album with Godspeed You Black Emperor that was supposed to be entitled Aural Florida, they employ vintage electronics, ethnic percussions, manipulated instruments, and found sounds to produce propulsive and trancey scores.
 The line-up is a veritable orchestra of ethnic, western and electronic instruments.